 In partnership with Honda Motors, we have developed our technology to leverage the factory-installed sensors already built into later-model production vehicles (CVs)-no aftermarket equipment required.

-With only onboard sensors, we can capture pavement conditions and translate this data into pavement distress mapping and insights for better road management.
+With only onboard sensors, i-Probe can capture pavement conditions and translate this data into pavement distress mapping and insights for better road management.

-Connected Vehicles collect road roughness data either through crowdsourcing or through a single vehicle.
+Connected Vehicles collect road roughness data either through crowdsourcing or through a single-vehicle service.
 The roughness data is then processed under i-Probe's special algorithm to identify pavement distresses and severity.
 The outputs are then mapped and tabulated in a cloud dashboard.

 1